Napoleon and the Jews: Napoleon's laws and the Jews

 The French Revolution abolished religious persecution that had existed under the monarchy.
 The 1789 Declaration of the Rights of Man and of the Citizen guaranteed freedom of religion and free exercise of worship, provided that it did not contradict public order.
 At that time, most other European countries implemented measures of religious persecution towards religious minorities.
 Many Catholic countries were intolerant and had established religious Inquisitions, sanctioning Jews and Protestants.
 In the tolerant Protestant-ruled Dutch Republic, Jews and Catholics did not have equal rights until it came under French dominance.

 In the early 19th century, through his military occupations in Europe, Napoleon attempted to spread his rule by force.
 Napoleon's attitudes towards the Jews have been interpreted in various ways by historians.
 He made statements both in support of and in opposition to Jews as a group and had that changed.
 In 1990, Orthodox Rabbi Berel Wein claimed that Napoleon was interested primarily in seeing the Jews assimilate for more manpower for his army, rather than prosper as a distinct community: "Napoleon's outward tolerance and fairness toward Jews was actually based upon his grand plan to have them disappear entirely by means of total assimilation, intermarriage, and conversion."

-Napoleon was concerned about the role of Jews as moneylenders, wanting to end that.
-The treatment of the Alsace Jews and their debtors was raised in the Imperial Council on 30 April 1806.
-His liberation of the Jewish communities in Italy (notably in Ancona in the Papal States) and his insistence on the integration of Jews as equals in French and Italian societies demonstrates that he distinguished between usurers (whether Jewish or not), whom he compared to locusts, and those Jews who accepted non-Jews as their equals.
+Napoleon's attention to Jewish affairs in the French Empire arose largely from economic tensions in Alsace, where rural indebtedness to a minority of Jewish moneylenders had produced persistent local complaints.
+On 30 April 1806, the Imperial Council examined petitions from Alsatian communities concerning these debt disputes, which helped prompt Napoleon to convene the Assemblée des Notables later that year to clarify how Jewish practices related to French civil law.
+Napoleon did not seek to abolish Jewish moneylending as such; rather, he aimed to stabilize the region and encourage Jews to shift into trades, agriculture, and military service.
+This policy culminated in the Décret du 17 mars 1808—known as the "Décret Infâme"—which temporarily restricted Jewish lending in several eastern departments while maintaining full civil equality.
+At the same time, Napoleon abolished ghetto restrictions and extended Jewish emancipation in territories he conquered, including in Ancona and other former Papal States, in keeping with his broader dismantling of feudal and ecclesiastical regulations rather than any distinction between different “types” of Jews.

 In a letter to Jean-Baptiste Nompère de Champagny, Minister of the Interior on 29 November 1806, Napoleon wrote:

 [It is necessary to] reduce, if not destroy, the tendency of Jewish people to practice a very great number of activities that are harmful to civilisation and to public order in society in all the countries of the world.
 It is necessary to stop the harm by preventing it; to prevent it, it is necessary to change the Jews. [...]
 Once part of their youth will take its place in our armies, they will cease to have Jewish interests and sentiments; their interests and sentiments will be French.